magicus/pppp-dissector/PPPP.md

 this family of protocols.
 Other namnes include "CS2 Network" and "Yunni iLnkP2P".
 A closely related protocol is "Kalay" from TroughTek (TUTK).

+The official app accompanying these devices typically uses a native library such as `libobject_jni.so` or `libvstc2_jni.so`, with bindings from Java in the package `object.p2pipcam.nativecaller` or `vstc2.nativecaller`.

 ### Caution -- security concerns

 These devices have a reputation for being insecure, and have been plagued by